VishnuSMenon08/MiniWallet/README.md

 * Note
  - Withdrawing immediately after deposit result in unique id violation on Transaction Table as the ID is generated based on UUID which is a unique combination based on timestamp and mac address
+- Use user as admin, password: admin123 to login to django admin interface

 # Build With
 * [Django](https://www.djangoproject.com/) - Web Framework